The Greatest Gambler's Fallacy

 The gambler's fallacy is when an individual erroneously believes that the onset of a certain random event is less likely to happen following an event or a series of events.
 This line of thinking is incorrect because past events do not change the probability that certain events will occur in the future.

 For example, consider a series of 20 coin flips that have all landed with the "heads" side up.
 Under the gambler's fallacy, a person might predict that the next coin flip is more likely to land with the "tails" side up.

 This line of thinking represents an inaccurate understanding of probability because the likelihood of a fair coin turning up heads is always 50%.
 Each coin flip is an independent event, which means that any and all previous flips have no bearing on future flips.

 This can be extended to investing as some investors believe that they should liquidate a position after it has gone up in a series of the subsequent trading session because they don't believe that the position is likely to continue going up.

 The famous gambler's fallacy, also known as the Monte Carlo fallacy

 The most famous example of the gambler’s fallacy occurred in a game of roulette at the Monte Carlo Casino on August 18, 1913, when the ball fell in black 26 times in a row.
 This was an extremely uncommon occurrence, although no more or less common than any of the other 67,108,863 sequences of 26 red or black.
 Gamblers lost millions of francs betting against black, reasoning incorrectly that the streak was causing an "imbalance" in the randomness of the wheel, and that it had to be followed by a long streak of red.

-While previous success at a skill-based athletic task, such as making a shot in basketball, can change the psychological behavior and subsequent success rate of a player, researchers for many years did not find evidence for a "hot hand" in practice.
+While previous success at a skill-based athletic task, such as making a shot in basketball can change the psychological behaviour and subsequent success rate of a player, researchers for many years did not find evidence for a "hot hand" in practice.

 1985 "Hot Hand in Basketball" paper